 Talking with your healthcare provider

-If you’re pregnant, talk with your healthcare provider about things to avoid during pregnancy that may cause birth defects.
-He or she can help answer your questions and help you have a safe pregnancy.
+If you’re pregnant, talk with your healthcare provider about things to stay away from during pregnancy that may cause birth defects.
+They can answer your questions and help you have a safe pregnancy.